jacobmrivera/YOLO-Object-Detection-Project/README.md

 source venv\\Scripts\\activate # for windows
 ```

 Before going on, we now need to install PyTorch.
 Following this [link](https://pytorch.org/get-started/locally/), install PyTorch.
 There will be a table where we can choose the specifics for how we want PyTorch installed.
-Choose the "Stable" PyTorch build, your corresponding OS, "Pi"p package, "Pytho"n Language, "CUDA 11.8" Compute Platform.
+Choose the "Stable" PyTorch build, your corresponding OS, "Pip" package, "Python" Language, "CUDA 11.8" Compute Platform.

 This combination will provide a command directly below.
 It will say "Run this Command".
 Copy that command and paste it into the same terminal/command prompt where you activated the virtual environment.
 Run the command.
 If something is to go wrong in the build, it is most likely at this step.
 If you recieve any CUDA or pytorch related errors at this step, another step, or when running a script, here is what you can do.
 With your Python virtual environment active, run